Clementine vs. Orange — Health Impact and Nutrition Comparison

 Due to its antioxidant properties, vitamin C also has anti-cancer properties.
 According to one study, high levels of vitamin C, equal to around 300 oranges, have impaired the growth of BRAF and KRAS mutant colorectal tumors.
 These tumors are considered to be the most aggressive types and do not respond to chemotherapy in a proper way (4).
 Before passing on the next question, I would like to dwell on the fact that vitamin C also prevents iron deficiency anemia together with citric acid by increasing iron absorption from the digestive tract.

-Additionally, orange has antioxidant properties due to a higher content of vitamin A and other antioxidants called flavonoids.
+Additionally, oranges have antioxidant properties due to a higher content of vitamin A and other antioxidants called flavonoids.
 An orange a day keeps macular degeneration away.
 According to one study, people who regularly eat oranges have a lower risk of macular degeneration development than those who do not eat oranges (2).
-The exclusivity of this research is that they have linked the low risk of macular degeneration not only with vitamins C, E, and A but also with flavanoids.
+The exclusivity of this research is that they have linked the low risk of macular degeneration not only with vitamins C, E, and A but also with flavonoids.

 Oranges, richer in calcium and potassium, can contribute to bone and heart health.
 As a crucial component of body cells and fluids, potassium controls blood pressure.
 In this connection, it should be noted that oranges contain more citric acid and citrates, particularly potassium citrate, which are believed to prevent the formation of kidney stones (5).

 On top of everything else, owing to its rejuvenating and pain-relieving features, clementine oil is widely used in aromatherapy to ensure restful sleep.
-A massage with clementine oil is said to get rid of stress, improve mood and give mental clarity.
+A massage with clementine oil is said to get rid of stress, improve mood and give mental clarity (6).

 Comparison summary table